imammaulana24/sql-retail-analysis/README.md

 # **Sql Retail Analysis**

 ## **Project Overview**
-This project analyzes the Superstore dataset using SQL(PostgreSQL) and tableau to identify business performance, profitability trends, discount impacts, and improvement opportunities.
+This project analyzes the Superstore dataset using PostgreSQL and Tableau Public to evaluate business performance, profitability trends, discount impact, and opportunities for business improvement.

-The analysis focuses on answering several business questions commonly encountered in retail analytics and business intelligence.
+The analysis answers several business questions commonly encountered in retail analytics and business intelligence.

 ## **Dataset Information**
-Dataset : Sample Superstore
+Dataset : Sample Superstore Dataset

 Main columns used in this analysis:
 * Sales